 The most commonly reported adverse reactions (≥ 2% and higher than placebo) were nausea, headache, vomiting, dizziness, and hypotension.

-Development History and FDA Approval Process for Dsuvia
+Development Timeline for Dsuvia

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.